 My research interests span reinforcement learning, formal reasoning, and AI-guided proof.

 I was born in NYC and raised in the UK.
-Outside of work, I play goalkeeper in a Sunday football league.

 Feel free to reach out if you want to chat!